TEMPE, Ariz. -- If it were up to Arizona Cardinals coach Bruce Arians, Sunday’s game wouldn’t be on the schedule.

 Not this soon.
 Not this year.
 Not ever.

-In his 11th game as a head coach, Arians will have to defog his glasses and coach against the one team that may tug at his heart the most, the Indianapolis Colts.
+In just his 11th game as a head coach, Arians will have to defog his glasses and coach against the one team that may tug at his heart the most, the Indianapolis Colts.
 The story is well-known.
-After three games last season, Arians took over for Chuck Pagano, who was being treated for leukemia, and led the Colts to a 9-3 record and the playoffs as interim coach.
+After three games last season, Arians took over for Chuck Pagano, who was being treated for Leukemia, and led the Colts to a 9-3 record and the playoffs as interim coach.

 Those 12 games led Arians to coach of the year and eventually the Cardinals job.